Designing liners: a history of interior design afloat

 Massey, Anne (2006) Designing liners: a history of interior design afloat.
 Routledge.
 ISBN 9780415374668 (hbk), 9780415374682 (pbk)

 Full text is not in this repository.

 This in-depth history of the interior design of ocean liners surveys the transient history of interior design in relation to the development of passenger shipping, from commissioning by the line owners, methods and sources for the original creation of designs through to its construction, use and influence.
 It is a short-lived branch of architecture and design, lasting an average of fifteen years.
 As the design and taste mirrors and reinforces cultural assumptions about national identity, gender, class and race, not only did the interiors of ocean going liners reflect the changing hierarchies of society and shifting patterns in globalization, but the glamour and styling of the liners were reflected back into the design of interiors on land.

 |Additional Information:||Published under author's married name: Anne Wealleans.|

-|Deposited On:||13 Nov 2012 10:36|
+|Date Deposited:||13 Nov 2012 10:36|